When to refinance an FHA loan to a conventional loan

 - A credit score of at least 620

-- Equity ratio of at least 20 percent in your property (that is, you own 20 percent of it outright)
+- Equity ratio of at least 20% in your property (that is, you own one-fifth of its market value outright)

-- You’re planning to stay put.
-If there are no plans of moving in your future and you still have a long time left on your current loan, a conventional loan refinance can be a smart decision.
-However, if you’re planning to move in the next couple of years, refinancing might not be wise, because you might not have enough time to hit the break-even point where your savings outweigh the upfront closing costs on a new loan.
+If you don’t have any plans of moving in the future and you still have a long time left on your current loan, a conventional loan refinance can be a smart decision.
+However, if you’re planning to move in the next couple of years, refinancing might not be wise.
+That’s because you might not have enough time to hit the break-even point where your savings outweigh the upfront closing costs on a new loan.

 Pros and cons of refinancing from FHA to conventional loan